LorittaBot/Loritta/docs/CONTRIBUTING.md

 ## 🌎 Translating Loritta

 Check out our [tutorial for translators](TRANSLATORS.md) if you want to learn how to help to translate Loritta!

-## 💸 Contributing Financially

-If you want to help the project financially, please purchase things in Loritta's website!
-Anything purchased in Loritta's website help with our expenses and helps us to keep Loritta's dream of making the world a better place alive!